 - They are anchored in your jawbone, so they look, feel and function like your natural teeth.

 - They are often more costly than other types of tooth replacement.
 If you receive an implant for each missing tooth, the cost is per implant.

 - Depending on technique used for your implants, there can be a healing delay of several weeks before the replacement tooth is secured on the root form.

 Click here to read about another dental implants option—snap-on dentures.
-Much more stable than completely removable dentures, they aren’t as expensive as fully implant-retained restorations.
+Much more stable than completely removable dentures, they aren’t as expensive as typical implant-supported dentures.